Sales

 2. Annual Dues Payment

-Each consignor must be a member of the NMAA/NMHA with annual dues paid to date.
+Each consignor must be a member of the NMAA or NMHA with annual dues paid to date.
+Angus producers must have been a NMAA member one full year prior to the sale and have attended at least one meeting in the year prior to the sale to be eligible for the sale.
 If your dues have not been paid, please include them with your entry fees with a separate check.

 Return to top